Campaign of the Month: August 2014

 The Concord of Ashes

-A skilled captain and a frighteningly impressive specimen, it is easy to imagine how Lars came to lead his Ravens.
-However, how he came to be brought across is something of a mystery, as are his early years among the Undead.
+A skilled captain and a frighteningly impressive specimen, it was easy to imagine how Lars came to lead his Ravens.
+However, how he came to be brought across is something of a mystery, as are his early years among the undead.
 It is known that as a mortal he was employed in the Varangian Guard of Constantinople during the last years of the reign of Alexius I Comnenus.
 He became a minor celebrity in the city, known for his lusty ways, insubordinate, daredevil antics and brawling escapades.
 When his emperor passed away in the Autumn of AD 1118, Lars and the rest of the Varangians rushed to the treasury and carried away as much gold as they could (as was their customary right).
 He then left the city, claiming that he intended to return to his ancestral home on the shores of the Baltic.

 Some ten years later the Varangian, now a Cainite, was once more in Constantinople.
 He claimed descent from the Tzimisce, and yet admitted to lacking any real understanding of his lineage, nor even knowledge of his sire’s name.
 Even so, he clearly had powerful blood in his veins and his skill with arms had only been enhanced by his new condition.
 Lars petitioned the Antonian Military Prefect for inclusion in the ranks of Bulgarian Fiends who were then in the employ of the Ventrue.
 Recognising his quality, Belisarius accepted and Sveengard accompanied the great general on many of the bloody campaigns of the reign of John II Comnenus.
 Lars cared little for financial reward during the 20 years he served Belisarius.
-Instead he asked for permission to create further progeny from the Varangian Guard, under the aegis of the Military Prefect’s patronage.
+Instead he asked for permission to create further progeny from the Varangian Guard, under the aegis of the Military Prefect’s patronage of course.
 As this strengthened his own position, Belisarius also agreed to this form of payment.

 After the fall of the Comnenus dynasty and Belisarius’ subsequent retreat into retirement, Lars found himself at loose ends.
 After a number of years adventuring on the Bulgarian frontier, he conceived of a desire to establish a domain of his own.
-Spying a power vaccuum in the city of Thessalonica, its Cainite population having all fled or been destroyed in the Norman Invasion of AD 1185, Lars determined that the mewling, fractious Cainites that had taken their place were no match for an organised coterie of bold, militarily experienced ancillae and neonates.
+Spying a power vacuum in the city of Thessalonica, its Cainite population having all fled or been destroyed in the Norman Invasion of AD 1185, Lars determined that the mewling, fractious Cainites that had taken their place were no match for an organised coterie of bold, militarily experienced ancillae and neonates.
 He set about calling various allies to him, expending boons owed and promising others in the future to potential allies.

 In his guise as the Toreador fence Marius, Lotario Acuto visited Thessalonica in June of AD 1203.
 He presented himself to the prince and the two struck up an unlikely acquaintance.
 The Tzimisce was duly impressed with the speed and accuracy with which the Toreador assessed the security and strength of the mundane and Cainite defences of the Crow’s Nest (including a curvaceous female who spied on him from a supernally darkened room on the floor above).
 In return, Lotario found Lars to be a disarmingly gregarious, warm and enjoyable host, though a number of his Ravens were more suspicious of “Marius”.
 After spending a number of weeks in the city to cement his new disguise, the Toreador moved on to the capital, promising to himself that he would return to enjoy Thessalonica in happier nights…

-The Ravens of Thessalonica (Korákia ti̱s Thessaloníki̱s)-
+The Ravens of Thessalonica (Korákia ti̱s Thessaloníki̱s) prior to their destruction-

-Folkmar Ragnarsøn, a Saxon English Tzimisce (8th gen, Childe of Lars Sveengard, e.
+- Folkmar Ragnarsøn, a Saxon English Tzimisce (8th gen, Childe of Lars Sveengard, e.
 1134 CE)

-Gunnald Ivarsøn, a Swedish Tzimisce (8th gen, Childe of Lars Sveengard, e.
+- Gunnald Ivarsøn, a Swedish Tzimisce (8th gen, Childe of Lars Sveengard, e.
 1138 CE)

-Haklang Olafsøn, a Swedish Tzimisce (8th gen, Childe of Lars Sveengard, e.
+- Haklang Olafsøn, a Swedish Tzimisce (8th gen, Childe of Lars Sveengard, e.
 1146 CE)

-Boris Yaroslavovich, a Kievan Rus Ventrue (10th gen, Childe of Olga Yaroslavovich, e. mid 12th century CE)
+- Boris Yaroslavovich, a Kievan Rus Ventrue (10th gen, Childe of Olga Yaroslavovich, e. mid 12th century CE)

-Rostislav Vladimirovich, a Novgordodian Tzimisce (11th gen, Childe of Vladimir Vsevolodovich (d), e. early 12th century CE)
+- Rostislav Vladimirovich, a Novgordodian Tzimisce (11th gen, Childe of Vladimir Vsevolodovich (d), e. early 12th century CE)

-Ivan Ivanovich, a Novgorodian Brujah (10th gen, Childe of Samuil the Bulgar (d), e. early 12th century CE)
+- Ivan Ivanovich, a Novgorodian Brujah (10th gen, Childe of Samuil the Bulgar (d), e. early 12th century CE)

-Harald Uforsigtig, a Danish Ventrue (9th gen. Childe of Gudfred Horiksøn (d), e. late 12th century CE)
+- Harald Uforsigtig, a Danish Ventrue (9th gen. Childe of Gudfred Horiksøn (d), e. late 12th century CE)

-Agnar Ulvensønn, a Norwegian Gangrel (11th gen. Childe of Halfdan Ulvensønn (d), e. late 12th century)
+- Agnar Ulvensønn, a Norwegian Gangrel (11th gen. Childe of Halfdan Ulvensønn (d), e. late 12th century)

-Broddi Jernbrok, an English Dane Gangrel (9th gen. Childe of Gavril, e. mid 12th century CE)
+- Broddi Jernbrok, an English Dane Gangrel (9th gen. Childe of Gavril, e. mid 12th century CE)